-Estimates of Income Taxes
+• Estimates of Income Taxes

 In calculation of income taxes, estimates and judgments are required for various factors, including interpretation of tax regulations and history of past tax examinations.
-Therefore, the carrying amount of income taxes may differ from the actual amount of tax payment.
+Therefore, the amount recorded as income taxes may differ from the actual amount of tax payment.